astrotars/stream-banking-chatbot/README.md

   ```
   In this case, the frontend only needs the auth token.

 ## Step 3.
-User authenticates With Backend
+User authenticates with the backend
 Now that we have our backend set up and running, it is time to authenticate with
 the backend.
 If you're running the application, you'll be presented with a
 screen like so: